gmck/NavigationGraph9Net9/README.md

 I needed something to demonstrate going edge-to-edge, and a RecylerView can readily demonstrate going edge-to-edge.

-As stated earlier, this RecylcerView contains a simple list of books, so I don't think it is necessary to explain how to build a RecyclerView, as most developers have already been using them for years.
+As stated earlier, this RecyclerView contains a simple list of books, so I don't think it is necessary to explain how to build a RecyclerView, as most developers have already been using them for years.

-The recyclerview is contained within a ConstraintLayout in fragment_books.xml.
+The RecyclerView is contained within a ConstraintLayout in fragment_books.xml.
 It includes a standard RecyclerView.Adapter, BookAdapter, and the BookViewHolder uses book.xml to inflate its view for each RecyclerView item.

 **The requirements for edge-to-edge are:**